WEST VIRGINIA

 LICK KNOB

-1916: "This station is located in Clear Fork District, Raliegh County, almost on the boundary line between that county and Fayette, three miles from Kingston, and is the supervision of J.E.
+1916: "This station is located in Clear Fork District, Raleigh County, almost on the boundary line between that county and Fayette, three miles from Kingston, and is the supervision of J.E.
 Woodson.
 The station may be reached on foot from Kingston.
 The elevation is 3,150 feet and commands an excellent view of the territory in that section.
 This station was contracted for in the spring of 1916, and was only completed this summer.
 However, Luther Proffit of Kingston was placed on duty as temporary watchman and patrolman in various directions several times each day.
 He receives his mail at Kingston, in care of the Solvay Collieries Company, who will phone the message to him within a few minutes.

 One and one-half miles of telephone line have been built connecting with the private line of the Solvay Collieries Company at one of their mines.
 They agreed to relay messages to the local lines until such time as arrangements can be made to connect direct with these lines."
 (4th Biennial Report of the Forest, Game and Fish Warden)